Getting There |

 The border guards come through the train, then the cars are uncoupled and lifted so the wheel sets can be swapped out.
 Time for bed.
 You are rolling through Belarussia the next morning, with a stop in Minsk along the way.

-Bring food, drink, and something to read!
+Bring food and drink, and watch the birch forests roll past.
 You reach Moscow in the evening, over 24 hours after leaving Warsaw.

 There are two trains a day from Helsinki to Sankt-Peterburg.
 However, the one leaving later in the day arrives at Sankt-Peterburg's Finlandskaya Stantsiya late in the evening — very close to the time that the Metro shuts down.